JamieTaylor94/mentoring-solid-openclosedprinciple/README.md

 ## Practical

 You work abroad as a greeter for a nightclub which is miles more interesting than writing code.
 The problem is you need to be able to greet in multiple languages.
-This application has been written by a new developer who has not had your extensive training in the solid principles.
+This application has been written by a new developer who has not had extensive training in solid principles.

-The naughty developer broke the open closed principle by adding a switch statement to the Greet method to account for the French, Spanish and Italian languages (previously Greet() returned "Hello".
-This means that any additional greetings will need adding to the greet method and the switch statement will become hard to manage.
+The naughty developer broke the open-closed principle by adding a switch statement to the Greet method to account for the French, Spanish and Italian languages (previously Greet() returned "Hello".
+This means that any additional greetings will need to be added to the greet method and the switch statement will become hard to manage.

-Your task is to take this application and apply the open closed principle to it.
+Your task is to take this application and apply the open-closed principle to it.

 1.)
 Extract an interface IGreeter.cs
 2.)
 Create derived classes which are specific to the new languages